 Use the Licensed Programs - means to read any or all parts of the Licensed Programs from any form of storage media and to run the Licensed Programs.

-Your Data - means the data inputted by you, Authorised Users, or C&C on your behalf for the purpose of using the License Programs or facilitating your use of the Licensed Programs
+Your Data - means the data inputted by you, Authorised Users, or VISION on your behalf for the purpose of using the License Programs or facilitating your use of the Licensed Programs

 1.2 Unless the context otherwise requires, each reference in this Agreement to: